-All of the signature systems listed in [99, Table 1] have software available that signs in under 20 milliseconds on a 3GHz Intel Haswell CPU core from 2013 (never mind the possibility of parallelizing the computation across several cores).
+(never mind the possibility of parallelizing the computation across several cores).
 The server signs a TLS handshake only once.
 The browser also verifies certificate chains-the paper considers TLS sessions with 3 or 4 verification operations-but all of these signature systems have software available that verifies in under 5 milliseconds.
-The total size of a public key and a signature in [99, Table 1] is at most 58208 bytes, so a 100Mbps network connection (already common today, never mind future trends) can transmit 4 public keys and 4 signatures in 20 milliseconds.
-For comparison, [62, "Total Kilobytes"] shows that the median web page has grown to 2MB, and that the average is even larger.
+The total size of a public key and a signature in [124, Table 1] is at most 58208 bytes, so a 100Mbps network connection (already common today, never mind future trends) can transmit 4 public keys and 4 signatures in 20 milliseconds.
+For comparison, [75, "Total Kilobytes"] shows that the median web page has grown beyond 2MB, and that the average is even larger.

 Given the numbers, it is hard to see how TLS users will care which of these signature systems is used, and it is hard to see why one should care about a more detailed performance study.
-The paper [99] thus has an incentive to paint a different picture.
-The paper starts from the "not acceptable" belief quoted above; selects signature-system software that was "not optimized"; configures a server-controlled networking parameter, initcwnd, to wait for a client reply after sending just 15KB of data; and devotes a page to discussing long-distance connections, such as a US-to-Singapore connection, where waiting for a client reply costs a 225-millisecond round trip.
+The paper [124] thus has an incentive to paint a different picture.
+The paper starts from the "not acceptable" belief quoted above; selects signature-system software that was "not optimized"; configures a server-controlled networking parameter, initcwnd, to wait for a client reply after sending just 15KB of data; and devotes a page to discussing long-distance connections, such as a US-to-Singapore connection, where waiting for a client reply costs a 225-millisecond round trip.4

 The server's initcwnd sheds light on the question of how important latency is.
-In the original TCP congestion-control algorithms from the late 1980s [65], a server with any amount of data to send begins by sending at most one packet to the client.
+In the original TCP congestion-control algorithms from the late 1980s [79], a server with any amount of data to send begins by sending at most one packet to the client.
 The server then waits for a client reply, then sends a burst of two packets, then waits for a client reply, then sends a burst of four packets, etc. The initial packet is allowed to be full size, which today typically means 1500 bytes.
 The choice to start with one full-size packet, not more and not less, is a balance between (1) the slowdown from delaying subsequent data and (2) concerns that having everyone start with more data would overload the network.

-In 1998, an "Experimental" RFC [10] proposed increasing the server's "initial congestion window" (initcwnd) from 1 packet to 2-4 packets.
-Today this is a "Proposed Standard" [11].
-In 2013, another "Experimental" RFC [38] proposed increasing initcwnd to 10 packets.
-According to [36], Akamai was using 16 packets in 2014, and 32 packets in 2017.
+In 1998, an "Experimental" RFC [11] proposed increasing the server's "initial congestion window" (initcwnd) from 1 packet to 2-4 packets.
+Today this is a "Proposed Standard" [12].
+In 2013, another "Experimental" RFC [46] proposed increasing initcwnd to 10 packets.
+According to [44], Akamai was using 16 packets in 2014, and 32 packets in 2017.
 Five doublings of initcwnd, from 1 to 2 to 4 to 8 to 16 to 32, eliminate four or five round-trip times from any sufficiently large file transfer.

-Other major web servers in 2017 used initcwnd ranging from 10 through 46, according to [36].
+Other major web servers in 2017 used initcwnd ranging from 10 through 46, according to [44].
 All of these are still officially "experimental", far above the standard 1 and the proposed standard 2-4, but most Internet links have grown to handle massive video traffic, and a relatively tiny burst of packets at the beginning of a TCP connection does not cause problems.
-Meanwhile [99] refuses to benchmark initcwnd above 10, and issues an ominous warning that widespread deployment of a larger initcwnd "could have adverse effects on TCP Congestion Control", as if a larger initcwnd were not already widely deployed.
+Meanwhile [124] refuses to benchmark initcwnd above 10, and issues an ominous warning that widespread deployment of a larger initcwnd "could have adverse effects on TCP Congestion Control", as if a larger initcwnd were not already widely deployed.